"They devoted themselves to the apostles’ teaching and fellowship,

 to the breaking of bread and the prayers."
 Acts 2:42

 Being in fellowship with one another is an important part of being a Christian.
+Interacting with one another is a crucial part of how we develop and grow in our faith and discipleship.
 There are several opportunities for fellowship in our congregation.

-On the fifth Sunday of the month, we normally have a potluck lunch after worship.
+When months have five Sundays, we normally have a potluck lunch after worship on the last Sunday.
 This occurs four times a year.
-If you are able, please remember to bring a covered dish to share.
+If you are able, please bring a covered dish to share.
 But, don't worry if you forget, there is always plenty of food!

-We also hold several special events throughout the year - like cookouts, Bingo night, picnics at the park, mountain / beach retreats, and our famous Spring Luncheon.
+We also hold several special events throughout the year - like cookouts, Bingo night, picnics at the park, mountain / beach retreats, and our luncheons.

 At Smith Memorial Presbyterian, we recognize that there is also a deeper aspect of Christian fellowship.
 Our English word “fellowship” translates the Greek word koinonia.
 Koinonia means relationship, partnership, connectedness and shared life.
 Fellowship is not just about having coffee with folks after church and talking about the weather or the latest sporting event.
 Fellowship is composed of deeply committed relationships built upon the love of God.